The Best Carry-on Luggage, According to Travel Editors

 - Best Lightweight Carry-on: Delsey Turenne Hardside Spinner Suitcase

-- Best Large Carry-on: Away The Bigger Carry-on
+- Best Large Carry-on: Roam Jaunt XL Wheeled Carry-on Hard Case

 - Best International Carry-on: Briggs & Riley Baseline CX Carry-on Spinner